Kimist99/Kimist99/README.md

 ## My Career and What I Do
 In my career journey, I have had a number of roles, including Bench Research Scientist, Lab Director, Health Data Analyst, and now Prinicpal Informaticist / Health Data Scientist.

-This past summer, I was awarded an Internship in Health Informatics at Rutgers University, to study castration resistant prostate cancer in the research group of Dr. Antonia Mitrofanova.
-Project title: Novel computational algorithms to predict synergistic drug combinations for castration-resistant prostate cancer (CRPC).

 ## Academic Pursuits 🎓

 I'm recently completed a Ph.D. candidate in Biomedical Informatics with a focus in Healthcare Informatics, at Rutgers University.
 My dissertation was not just research; it's a personal mission to use AI/Machine Learning to improve the health outcomes of Black women living with HIV, reflecting my commitment to real-time solutions for health disparities.
 I also have a strong interst in artifical intelligence / machine learning applications in the fields of cancer genomics and computational biology.